 The headings of the page are in HTML.
 This helps the people who cannot read from screens to easily use read aloud software for the same.
 The HTML coding helps the readers identify the headings and read them accordingly.

 How to properly use Subheading Distribution?

-As discussed above, the uses of subheadings are to make the users understand what is written in different parts of the content, you need to do exactly this.
+As discussed above, the uses of subheadings are to make the users understand what we write in different parts of the content, you need to do exactly this.
 You need to write in the headings what the paragraphs are about.
-This is done by simply creating a hierarchy.
+This is done by creating a hierarchy.

 Start by putting a heading over every long paragraph.
 The next part is deciding what parts fall under a greater category.

 Proper Subheading Distribution:

 There are 6 heading tags ranging from h1 to h6.
 They are supposed to be used with your headings to mark in the HTML coding that these words are the headings.
 We only use the h1 tag for the title of the page that will be visible on the top.
 This means it will only be used once per webpage.